czarnymwkp/task-colors/README.md

-Test React application for adding/editing colors./).
+Test React application for adding/editing colors.
+Not done in 100% --- yet